Mark Barberio: Europe

-Following the conclusion of his contract with the Avalanche, Barberio as an impending free agent, opted to conclude his NHL career and pursue a European career.
+Following the conclusion of his contract with the Avalanche, Barberio, an impending free agent, opted to conclude his NHL career and pursue a European career.
 On September 10, 2020, he agreed to a three-year deal with Swiss club, Lausanne HC of the NL.

 In the midst of his second season with Lausanne in 2021–22, Barberio, as team captain, registered 6 assists through 14 games before he was loaned for the remainder of the season to the KHL in joining Russian based, Ak Bars Kazan, on December 8, 2021.

 In August 2022, after securing a release from his contract with Lausanne, HC Dinamo-Minsk announced the signing of Barberio to a one-year deal for the 2022–23 season.

+Following a single season with Minsk, Barberio opted to continue his tenure in the KHL, agreeing to a one-year contract with Russian club Severstal Cherepovets on May 24, 2023.

 International play

 In January 2022, Barberio was selected to play for Team Canada at the 2022 Winter Olympics.